RivaD2/reading-notes/201/class-07.md

  * After those steps, we **INITIALIZE** our object(s) by calling the constructor function we defined
  * NOW, the object(s) are stored inside the variable(s) we first defined

- ### Object Oriented Progamming has many benefits AND in many ways reminds me of what we learned about RECYCLING as kids:
+ ### Object Oriented Programming has many benefits AND in many ways reminds me of what we learned about RECYCLING as kids:

  * It allows us to **REDUCE COMPLEXITY** as the structure is cleaner.
  * It allows us to **REUSE** code